 Why choose surveillance cameras for your business?

 A surveillance camera is equipment used to project an image to a recording device or monitor.
-There are hundreds of different types of surveillance cameras on the market today which can be used for:
+There are many types of surveillance cameras for different uses:

 Fixed CCTV surveillance cameras come in two main types: